Twilio Programmable SMS supports sending picture messages (AKA MMS or multimedia messages) by adding the

-For file types other than jpeg, png and gif, the file size limit for
+For file types other than jpeg, png and gif, the total file size limit for

 MediaUrl attachments depends on the receiving carrier.
-Here are the attachment size limitations for the top 4 US-based carriers:
+Here are the attachment size limitations for MMS sent from either long code or short code numbers to the top 4 US-based carriers:

 For other MMS-supported carriers, we recommend using attachments no larger than 600KB when sending files that are not jpeg, png, or gif images.

 Twilio will automatically transcode image file attachments in one of the supported file formats (jpeg, png, and gif).
 We will not transcode or resize any other types of media.